Govcraft/acton-reactive/README.md

 ## Getting Started

-To get started with the Akton framework, add the following to your `Cargo.toml`:
+To get started with the Acton framework, add the following to your `Cargo.toml`:

 ```toml
 [dependencies]